 Meet the SoBA Lab

 Emily completed a BA at Pomona College (USA), an MSc at the University of Otago (NZ), and a PhD at Dartmouth College (USA).
 She hails from the small town of Chagrin Falls in the great state of Ohio.
-Through her work in the SoBA lab, she addresses how experience shapes perception and is especially interested in how we learn new skills by watching others, how action expertise is manifest in the brain, the neural foundations of art appreciation/neuroaesthetics, and our social interactions with artificial agents.
-When not in the lab, Emily can be found exploring the mountains (Welsh, Scottish..., or real mountains!), watching animal documentaries (and/or cat videos), or attempting to understand what people are saying through their thick Glaswegian accents.
-Emily was an assistant professor at Radboud University Nijmegen/Donders Institute in the Netherlands (2010-2015), followed by appointments as lecturer/SL/Professor of Social Neuroscience at Bangor University (2011-2018), and moved to the University of Glasgow as a Professor of Social Robotics in 2018.
+Through her work in the SoBA lab, she addresses how experience shapes perception and is especially interested in how we learn new physical skills by watching others, how action expertise is manifest in the brain, the neural foundations of art appreciation, and how learning shapes our social encounters with artificial agents.
+When not in the lab, Emily can be found exploring the great outdoors with her two young sons, or trying to learn Swiss German.
+Emily has previously held faculty positions at Radboud University Nijmegen/Donders Institute in the Netherlands, Bangor University in Wales, University of Glasgow in Scotland, and Macquarie University and the MARCS Institute at Westerny Sydney University in Australia.

 Emily S. Cross

 Richard completed his BSc and PhD at the University of Birmingham (UK).
 Originally from Leeds, West Yorkshire, he grew up with a keen interest in sport, which led him to study Sport and Exercise Sciences as an undergraduate.
 During his PhD, Richard became interested in the human brain and how we make sense of other people, and has since been performing research in Social and Cognitive Neuroscience.
-Richard is a Reader and has been on the School of Psychology faculty at Bangor University since 2012.
+Richard is currently a faculty member in the Department of Psychology at Macquarie University.
 When he's not reading brains, he can be found paying homage to David Bowie and running marathons.

 Laura is an American who moved to the UK from the City of Brotherly Love, Philadelphia, and joined Professor Cross' lab in 2018.
 Prior to pursuing a PhD, Laura worked in several research institutions around the US and has also worked as a registered Educational Psychologist in the UK and US.

 Laura is interested in understanding more about how humans and robots interact in social situations and whether, under certain conditions, humans may perceive that a robot "has a mind of its own."
 Further, she would like to understand how these perceptions might be different across the lifespan, between cultures, and between those with typical and atypical social development.
-Laura is thrilled to be joining the Social Robots Lab!
-She will be working on a Social Robots project to understand more about the neural mechanisms involved in various human and robot social interactions.
+Laura is thrilled to be joining the Social Brain in Action Lab and #TeamSoBots!
+Her PhD research focuses on understanding more about the neural mechanisms involved in various human and robot social interactions.

 In her free time, she enjoys cooking, gardening, diy projects, and getting outdoors (especially, along the coastline or in the mountains).